 CMOG 8618.
 MARINE GEOLOGY OF THE CARIBBEAN (I, II) (On demand).
 Four credit hours.
-Two hours of lecture and two three-hours.

-hours.
 Two hours of lecture and two three-hour laboratory periods per week.
 Prerequisite: 15 credit hours in Geology.

 Synthesis and analysis of the marine geology of the Caribbean, using published data and cruise information; survey of our present knowledge of bathymetry, and of the structure, sediments and stratigraphy of the Caribbean.